 The Institutional Review Board (IRB) at The University of Tampa is responsible for approving studies done by UT faculty, staff or students that involve human participants.
 The IRB is comprised of five University members from across the colleges and one outside member.

 When performing research involving human participants at The University of Tampa, your project must be approved by the IRB.
-Use one of these forms to describe your research project, keeping the following two points in mind:
+Use the “IRB: Research Proposal” form.
+Please keep the following two points in mind:

 - Be as precise and as detailed as you can be concerning your study;

 - Include any survey or other instrument in the application.

 This single form captures exempt, expedited and full risk proposals.
 Exempt research carries little to no risk, while expedited or full carry more risk.
 The IRB FAQ and Guidelines documents contain more information to help you make the judgment concerning your own research.

 An example Informed Consent and Debriefing document can be found here.

 A blank proposal form to assist collaborators in working together on a proposal before submitting via Submittable is linked here.

 If you have an IRB submission, or a question or a comment you would like to make, please email email@example.com.